 - In a frying pan, on medium heat add olive oil, fry the eggplant parmesan cheese balls till light golden brown.

-- In a baking casserole, add olive oil, and onion chopped.
-Fry for 2 minutes till translucent.
+- In a baking casserole, add olive oil, onion chopped, green chilly chopped, and frozen green peas.

 - Add marinara sauce or pasta sauce.